ylhyra/ylhyra_content/data/Lúpína.md

       "s_1t9w245": {
         "meaning": "but others find it so beautiful that they don't care if it takes over."
       },
-      "s_1t9w262": {
-        "meaning": "Iceland will just gradually become more purple."
-      },
       "s_1t9w31": {
         "meaning": "Many have tried to regrow forests," },
       "s_1t9w40": {
         "meaning": "but it is difficult since the soil is so bad."
       },
-      "s_1t9w52": {
-        "meaning": "Trees have trouble growing in sand."
-      },
-      "s_1t9w61": {
-        "meaning": "Sand is not only bad for plants, but also for cars."
-      },
-      "s_1t9w76": {
-        "meaning": "Sand blows in the window and thus destroys the paint on cars, and prevents one from being able to see well enough in order to drive."
-      },
-      "s_1t9w9": {
-        "meaning": "There were forests in Iceland before it was settled," },
       "s_kg9q144": {
         "meaning": "Many were very optimistic that the lupine would save the vegetation of Iceland."
       },
       "s_kg9q18": {
         "meaning": "but because of the effects of humans and sheep,  there is now little remaining except grass and sand."
-      },
-      "s_vkhh262": {
-        "meaning": "It maybe doesn't matter much what one thinks of it, because Iceland will just gradually become more purple."
       }
     },
     "words": {
       "w_1t9w1": "19blohj",
       "w_1t9w10": "3if8n",
-      "w_1t9w100": "1yd05kn",
-      "w_1t9w102": "13iq204",
       "w_1t9w103": "13iq204",
       "w_1t9w104": "ha5pv7",
       "w_1t9w105": "1omwbn6",